-Trip planning can be quite complex, some people enjoys it and others don’t.
-One thing that I learnt is that trip planning is iterative in nature, so do it in small steps and revise multiple times.
+Trip planning can be quite complex, some people enjoy it and others don’t.
+One thing that I learned is that trip planning is iterative in nature, so do it in small steps and revise multiple times.

 Before you start, write down your basic criteria because these affect your planning the most

-- which month will you be travelling: weather can be your friend or foe
+- which month will you be traveling: weather can be your friend or foe

 - how long can be you away